 If a senior does have to pay a premium for Medicare, the premium they pay is based off the amount of years the senior worked and paid their taxes.

 Part B Medicare is more like traditional medical insurance.
-It covers things many things that could be part of a home health care setting, including:
+Part B Medicare pays for many things that could be part of a home health care setting, including: